Sonic the Hedgehog 2: Retrospective assessments

 Retrospective objects of criticism include the multiplayer mode and the implementation of Tails.
 Reviewers disliked the image distortion brought about by the multiplayer mode's squeezed and flickering graphics, while they considered Tails a burden due to his interference in boss battles.
 Additionally, Eurogamer described the visuals of the special stages as "dreadfully blocky", and IGN felt that the inclusion of Tails in the stages was "detrimental at best" since he constantly hits bombs and makes the player lose progress.
-Some critics wrote that the late-game stages were difficult and complex, while GamesRadar+ said that "[the game] could be criticized for 'playing itself'" during sequences when Sonic careens at high speeds.
+GamesRadar+ said that the game "could be criticized for 'playing itself'" during sequences when Sonic careens at high speeds, but countered that it still felt as if the player retained control over him.

-The 2010 iOS and DS versions received middling reviews, with criticism for their quality and lack of multiplayer, but the 2013 remake was considered the definitive version.
+The 2010 iOS and DS versions received middling reviews according to aggregator Metacritic, with criticism for their quality and lack of multiplayer, but the 2013 remake was considered the definitive version.
 TouchArcade called it a "beautiful remaster" that would appeal to old and new fans and found it surreal to finally play the once-removed Hidden Palace in an official capacity.
 Critics praised the 3DS version for its implementation of the system's stereoscopic 3D and the added bonus features, with Nintendo World Report writing that the addition of cheats made difficult moments less frustrating.
 Nintendo Life was disappointed that the Switch version did not include the 2013 remake's features and felt that M2 should have chosen a lesser-known game to port, given the copious number of Sonic 2 rereleases.
 Nonetheless, Nintendo Life felt it was an excellent port and a "must-have" for first-time players.Sonic 2 is considered one of the greatest video games of all time.
-Listing the game at number 71 in its Top 100 Games of All Time list in 2001, Game Informer wrote that Sonic 2 was "the most challenging and finely polished Sonic the Hedgehog title."
+Listing the game at number 71 in its Top 100 Games of All Time list in 2001, Game Informer wrote that Sonic 2 was the most challenging and polished Sonic game.
 Sonic 2 took first place in a survey conducted by Official Nintendo Magazine to determine the fan-favorite Sonic game in 2010, and GameZone named it the second-best Sonic game (behind Sonic 3) in 2011.
 GamesRadar+ named Sonic 2 the best Sonic game and the second-best Genesis game of all time (behind Streets of Rage 2 (1992)) in 2017.
-In November 2017, Sonic Team head Takashi Iizuka said that he felt Sonic 2 "really is the best of the classic Sonic series.
+In November 2017, Iizuka said that he felt Sonic 2 "really is the best of the classic Sonic series.
 The level design is just really, really solid...
 All of the [Sega] staff would say it was a great game for Japanese tastes but also a great game for American tastes.
 Sonic 2 really captured that global sense of game design and level design."